orkestral/venom/README.md

       autoClose: 60000, // Automatically closes the venom-bot only when scanning the QR code (default 60 seconds, if you want to turn it off, assign 0 or false).
       createPathFileToken: false, // creates a folder when inserting an object in the client's browser, to work it is necessary to pass the parameters in the function create browserSessionToken.
       autoClosePairing: 60000, // the browser is closed automatically if the client has no internet.
-      wapage: false, // This parameter, if used, returns the puppeteer class at the end of the promise, ie the address (id) of the customer's page!
-Use to make any scraping on the page.
       usehere: true, // Insist the connection through your browser, if the client is open in another instance (browser).
       saveToken: true, // Use this parameter to save or not save the json token file in your current directory.
     },